eyubSalihOzdemir/swiftui_learning_projects/README.md

 This was a practice to see if a can make an app that downloads JSON from internet, decodes the data to objects and uses them to present data.
 In the second part of the project, I tried to save those downloaded users to local cache using Core Data.
 This way our app would still work even offline.

 <img src="https://user-images.githubusercontent.com/55896033/227389955-17906b11-b731-4337-9ebc-9d9b8645e4ab.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/227389968-1ec71d18-4256-4bfc-b042-6c455c9c63f3.png" width=20%> <img src="https://user-images.githubusercontent.com/55896033/227389982-aa31f5ff-cf62-4f25-9e04-d8738af1edc3.png" width=20%>

+## Project 13 - Instafilter

+I practiced on CoreImage and learned how to link SwiftUI & UIKit.